Ahussien3/codepath-prework/README.md

 Tiktok ( Engage with other people, For you page) Exponent ( Mock interview prep, Helps you understand PM termonology) Discord ( Engage with others, Able to form groups)

+The App Idea is called reHearse, think of it like a post game interview after a internship interview asking you questions about your performance and giving you tips on improving your exprience stories for you next internship interviews
 ## Notes

 Describe any challenges encountered while building the app.